From Insight to Action:

 Lidwien Smit

-In the opening address Prof. Lidwien Smit will link the One Health approach to the complex societal challenges faced in an increasingly interconnected world.
-Drawing on insights from SARS-CoV-2 research in mink populations in the Netherlands, she will highlight the necessity of integrated human, animal and environmental surveillance.
+In the opening address Prof. Lidwien Smit linked the One Health approach to the complex societal challenges faced in an increasingly interconnected world.
+Drawing on insights from SARS-CoV-2 research in mink populations in the Netherlands, she highlighted the necessity of integrated human, animal and environmental surveillance.

-She will also outline the objectives and societal relevance of the NCOH Kickstarter project, as well as its structure and collaboration across its work packages.
+She also outlined the objectives and societal relevance of the NCOH Kickstarter project, as well as its structure and collaboration across its work packages.

 Lidwien Smit is Professor of One Health and Environmental Epidemiology at Utrecht University.